wikitree/wikitree-browser-extension/docs/tutorial.md

 4. After cloning, GitHub Desktop will ask how you plan to use this fork.
 Choose "To contribute to the parent project".
 5. Click "Open in Visual Studio Code" to start working on the code.

-### Using the terminal
+### Using the Terminal

-If you prefer to use the terminal, follow these steps:

-1. Go to your code repository on GitHub, click the green "Code" button, and copy the HTTPS link that is shown.
+1. **Go to your code repository on GitHub**, click the green "Code" button, and copy the HTTPS link that is shown.
-2. Open your terminal and run the following command to clone the repository:
+2. **Open your terminal** and run the following command to clone the repository:
    ```bash
    git clone https://github.com/your-username/wikitree-browser-extension.git
    ```
    Replace `your-username` with your actual GitHub username.
-3. Navigate to the directory where the repository was cloned:
+3. **Navigate to the directory** where the repository was cloned:
    ```bash
    cd wikitree-browser-extension
    ```

-## Downloading the code
+### Using Visual Studio Code

 Upon opening Visual Studio Code, you should be brought to a "Welcome" page.
 If you don't see this page, you can access it by going to `Help > Welcome` in the menu.